nbu-gamedev/citb102-2014-6/README.md

 This will create a new directory under the current directory, called citb102, and clone a copy of the repository into it.

   * Go into the repository and create a personal subdirectory for your work.
-Use f followed by your faculty number, e.g. f12345:
+Use your faculty number, e.g. f12345:

         cd citb102
         md f12345